Dance in India: Bharatanatyam

-Dating back to 1000 BC, barathanatyam is a classical dance from the South Indian state of Tamil Nadu, practiced predominantly in modern times by women.
+Dating back to 1000 BC, Bharatnatyam is a classical dance from the South Indian state of Tamil Nadu, practiced predominantly in modern times by women.
 The dance is usually accompanied by classical Carnatic music.
 Bharatnatyam is a major genre of Indian classical dance that originated in the Hindu temples of Tamil Nadu and neighboring regions.
 Traditionally, Bharatanatyam has been a solo dance that was performed exclusively by women, and expressed Hindu religious themes and spiritual ideas, particularly of Shaivism, but also of Vaishnavism and Shaktism.
+The character of the nayika is very important in classical plays, such as varnams.
+Contemporary Bharata Natyam declines main characters as gods, goddesses or parts of Nature (Creation, Sea, ...).

 Bharatanatyam and other classical dances in India were ridiculed and suppressed during the colonial British Raj era.
 In the post-colonial period, it has grown to become the most popular classical Indian dance style in India and abroad, and is considered to be synonymous with Indian dance by many foreigners unaware of the diversity of dances and performance arts in Indian culture.

 Kathakali

-Kathakali (katha, "story"; kali, "performance") is a highly stylized classical dance-drama form, which originated from Kerala in the 17th century.
+Kathakali (katha, "story"; kali, "performance") is a highly stylized classical dance-drama form which originated from Kerala in the 17th century.
 This classical dance form is another "story play" genre of art, but one distinguished by its elaborately colorful make-up, costumes and face masks wearing actor-dancers, who have traditionally been all males.

 Kathakali primarily developed as a Hindu performance art, performing plays and mythical legends related to Hinduism.
 While its origin are more recent, its roots are in temple and folk arts such as Kutiyattam and religious drama traceable to at least the 1st millennium CE.
 A Kathakali performance incorporates movements from the ancient martial arts and athletic traditions of south India.
 While linked to the temple dancing traditions such as Krishnanattam, Kutiyattam and others, Kathakali is different from these because unlike the older arts where the dancer-actor also had to be the vocal artist, Kathakali separated these roles allowing the dancer-actor to excel in and focus on choreography while the vocal artists focused on delivering their lines.